No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 Major Conservation Work Begins

-Over the decades, museum conservators realized that hanging was stretching the Star-Spangled Banner out of shape.
-Changes in temperature and humidity, as well as dust and pollutants, were harming the fibers.
-Bright light was fading its colors.
+Over the decades, museum conservators realized that hanging was stretching the Star-Spangled Banner out of shape; changes in temperature and humidity, as well as dust and pollutants, were harming the fibers; and bright light was fading its colors.
 By the mid-1990s, they devised a plan to preserve the nearly 200-year-old textile born in war and lovingly maltreated as a relic and an icon.

 The project needed major funding.
 Enter then-First-Lady Hillary Rodham Clinton and her Save America’s Treasures program.
 The Star-Spangled Banner was number one on the list.
 Clothing designer Ralph Lauren helped fund the project, and the restoration began.
 Museum staff took down the flag and treated it in a temporary laboratory constructed in the museum.
 Visitors could watch conservators working on a scaffold suspended over the flag as, inch by inch, they vacuumed and cleaned the flag of oil, mold, dust, and other detritus.
 Their most painstaking task?
 Carefully removing every one of the 1.7 million stitches sewn in 1914 by Amelia Fowler and her seamstresses and replacing the old backing with Stabiltex, a strong, stable, and sheer material.
 Per the terms of Appleton’s request, the flag remained on display, even as it was being restored.

 The conservation process took six years.
-Funds from the government, philanthropist Kenneth Behring, and others enabled us to construct a new home for the flag in the museum’s central core.
+Funds from the government, philanthropist Kenneth Behring, and others enabled staff to construct a new home for the flag in the museum’s central core.
 This is a special climate- and light-controlled, low-oxygen chamber designed by Smithsonian architects, engineers, and conservators.
 The flag would be displayed on an adjustable, angled table so it could be displayed without stressing the fabric.
-By the time President George W. Bush, General Colin Powell, and others ceremonially opened the renovated museum, we’d spent nearly 58 million dollars caring for the flag.
+By the time President George W. Bush, General Colin Powell, and others ceremonially opened the renovated museum, nearly 58 million dollars were spent caring for the flag.

 Learn more about the rich tradition of innovation in America